-It is not in dispute that the Appellant is a Qualified Senior Doctor with an experience in the field and also possessed the requisite knowledge and skill in the subject.
-In our view, Respondent No.1 was under a legal obligation to prove a specific kind of negligence on the part of the Appellant in performing the surgery and also was required to prove that any subsequent ailments which she suffered on her return to home were suffered by her only due to improper performance of conventional surgery by the Appellant and if the surgery had been successful, she would not have suffered any kind of these ailments.
-In our opinion, there has to be a direct nexus with these two factors to sue a Doctor for his negligence.
+It is not in dispute that the Dr. S.K.
+Jhunjhunwala is a qualified senior doctor with an experience in the field and also possessed the requisite knowledge and skill in the subject.
+In our view, Mrs. Dhanwanti Kumar was under a legal obligation to prove a specific kind of negligence in performing the surgery and also was required to prove that any subsequent ailments which she suffered on her return to home were suffered by her only due to improper performance of conventional surgery and if the surgery had been successful, she would not have suffered any kind of these ailments.
+In our opinion, there has to be a direct nexus with these two factors to sue a doctor for his negligence.
 Suffering of ailment by the patient after surgery is one thing.
 It may be due to myriad reasons known in medical jurisprudence.
-Whereas suffering of any such ailment as a result of improper performance of the surgery and that too with the degree of negligence on the part of Doctor is another thing.
-To prove the case of negligence of a Doctor, the medical evidence of experts in field to prove the latter is required.
+Whereas suffering of any such ailment as a result of improper performance of the surgery and that too with the degree of negligence on the part of doctor is another thing.
+To prove the case of negligence of a doctor, the medical evidence of experts in field to prove the latter is required.
 Simply proving the former is not sufficient.
-In our considered opinion, Respondent No. 1 was not able to prove that the ailments which she suffered after she returned home from the Hospital on 08.08.1996 were as a result of faulty surgery performed by the Appellant.
-The impugned order is set aside and that of the order passed by the State Commission is restored.”
+In our considered opinion, Mrs. Dhanwanti Kumar was not able to prove that the ailments which she suffered after she returned home from the hospital on 08.08.1996 were as a result of faulty surgery performed.”

 – Hon’ble Justice Abhay Manohar Sikri, Dr. S.K.
 Jhunjhunwala v.
 Mrs. Dhanwanti Kumar, [Civil Appeal No. 3971 of 2011].